-50) Use of non-permitted appliances (including but not limited to toasters, frying pans, space heaters, hot plates, grills, waffle irons, George Forman grills, halogen lamps, appliances with open-heating elements, candle warmers, wax melters [scentsy], and plug-in air fresheners in residence halls is prohibited.
-Appliances used to cook or heat food may only be used in designated kitchen areas (excluding microwaves and coffee pots).
+50) Use of non-permitted appliances.

+(including but not limited to toasters, frying pans, space heaters, hot plates, grills, waffle irons, George Forman grills, halogen lamps, appliances with open-heating elements, candle warmers, wax melters [scentsy], and plug-in air fresheners in residence halls is prohibited.
+Appliances used to cook or heat food may only be used in designated kitchen areas - microwaves and coffee pots may be used in a student room).
 Note violation and sanction 64.
 Destruction of University Property applies additionally where applicable.